iantal/jtree/README.md

-# jtree
+# jtree - JSON tree

-jtree - JSON tree
+Creates a JSON representation for a given repository.